Alex Skailes, Director, Consulting & Professional Development

 Professor Paul Palmer is Associate Dean for Ethics, Sustainability & Engagement and Professor of Voluntary Sector Management.
 He also directs the Charities Masters programme.

-Paul has extensive knowledge of charity financial, management and governance issues.
+Paul has extensive knowledge of charity finance, management and governance issues.
 He was a member of the Charity Commission SORP committee from 2000-2005, and a Past President of the Royal Society of Public Health and a Director of the NCVO Trading Company.

-Paul's current voluntary work includes being a Founder Trustee of the Hon Treasurers Forum, the Chair of the Grant Making Committee of the Hospital Saturday Fund, and Vice President of the Nonprofit Academic Centers Council.
+Paul's current voluntary work includes being a Founder Trustee of the Honorary Treasurers Forum, the Chair of the Grant Making Committee of the Hospital Saturday Fund, and Vice President of the Nonprofit Academic Centers Council.
 He acts as an independent consultant on Charities to UBS Wealth Management, and an independent expert on charity dispute issues for courts and arbitration.

 Find our more about Paul on his Cass Experts page.